Skip to main content

 Researcher at the Algarve Biomedical Center

 Rare diseases are a major challenge for the scientific and clinical community.
-Microcephaly and genetic alterations in regulators of mitosis - the process by which cells multiply - are common to several rare diseases, which is why Sara Carvalhal, Doctor of Philosophy at the University of Dundee, UK, wants to understand the relationship between rare diseases and mitosis and study how these regulators of mitosis work in the neurological system.
+Microcephaly and genetic alterations in mitosis regulators—the process by which cells multiply—are common to several rare diseases.
+Sara Carvalhal, PhD in Philosophy from the University of Dundee, UK, aims to understand the relationship between rare diseases and mitosis and to study how these mitosis regulators function in the neurological system.

 EDNA CORREIA

-Researcher at CESAM - Center for Environmental and Maritime Studies
+Researcher at CESAM – Center for Environmental and Marine Studies

 Can the rice paddies of the Tagus Estuary provide food for humans and be home to other species?
-Finding an answer to this challenge of balancing the management of rice paddies and the conservation of biodiversity is what Edna Correia, who has a PhD in Biology and Ecology of Global Change from the Faculty of Sciences of the University of Lisbon, wants to do with her research.
-To this end, she intends to understand how artificial wetlands such as rice paddies can contribute to the preservation of birds traditionally associated with natural wetlands.
-And also to identify the impact of these birds on rice production.
+Finding an answer to this challenge of balancing rice paddy management and biodiversity conservation is what Edna Correia, PhD in Biology and Ecology of Global Change from the Faculty of Sciences of the University of Lisbon, aims to do with her research.
+To this end, she aims to understand how artificial wetlands such as rice paddies can contribute to the preservation of birds traditionally associated with natural wetlands.
+She also aims to identify the impact of these birds on rice production.

-In Portugal, the L'Oréal Portugal Medals of Honor for Women in Science have already honored 61 young researchers.
+In Portugal, the L’Oréal Portugal Medals of Honor for Women in Science have already recognized 61 young female researchers.